 This first system emphasizes thick geometric shapes, and a strongly yellow-to-red palette, though there is some variation in the color.
 Of the two, this almost feels a bit more “classic Firefox”.

 The second system introduces a bit more color variation, with thinner lines.

+These design systems both seem very, very corporate, which I suppose is appropriate, now.
+I do not think, however, that they are devoid of personality or history like some other recent logo redesigns have been.
+This is an actual evolution of the brand, rather than a surgical removal of everything fun and/or dated.
+Like many in the comment section of the original post on Mozilla’s blog, I think the Firefox icons from System 2 should be combined with the other icons from System 1.
+It just seems to fit better that way.
 The only thing that worries me a little is this quote at the end: “With your input, we’ll have a final system that will make a Firefox product recognizable out in the world even if a fox is nowhere in sight.”
 I don’t think they actually have any plans to remove the fox imagery; but if that question ever comes up, here’s my community feedback: Keep the damn fox, mmmkay?

 Ezequiel Bruni is a web/UX designer, blogger, and aspiring photographer living in Mexico.
 When he\‘s not up to his finely-chiselled ears in wire-frames and front-end code, or ranting about the same, he indulges in beer, pizza, fantasy novels, and stand-up comedy.